 7 Haymarket, Smithfield

-On my visit I detected Portuguese beside me, a loud conversation in Italian behind me and a few random conversations being spoken in Dublin accents in the midst of this northside Tower of Babel.
+On my visit, I detected Portuguese at the table beside me, a loud conversation in Italian behind me and a few random conversations being spoken in Dublin accents in the midst of this Northside Tower of Babel.
 What brings so many people from different backgrounds to Brother Hubbard?

-I discovered the answer to this question when I ordered a carafe of freshly brewed Kenyan coffee with a frangipane served with natural yogurt.
+I discovered the answer to this question when I ordered a carafe of freshly brewed Kenyan coffee and a frangipane served with natural yogurt.
 Not only was the coffee full of flavour, but the cake was divine (smooth, silky, succulent).
-People were sitting on benches outside waiting for admittance on my visit and I knew why.
+People were sitting on benches outside waiting for admittance and I knew why.
 Check it out…

 153 Capel Street